Overview of Delaware Taxes

 |$2,000 - $5,000||2.20%|

 |$20,000 - $25,000||5.20%|

 |$25,000 - $60,000||5.55%|

-Itemized deductions in Delaware adhere to federal itemized deductions, and you can only claim itemized deductions if you did so on your federal tax return.
+Itemized deductions in Delaware adhere to federal itemized deduction rules, and you can only claim itemized deductions if you did so on your federal tax return.
 The amount claimed on your federal return will be equal to the amount on your Delaware return, with a few small differences.
-For example, the credit for state and local taxes must be subtracted from the total if you claimed it.
+For example, the credit for state and local taxes must be subtracted from the total if you claimed it on your federal taxes.

 It you did not itemize deductions federally, then you can claim the Delaware standard deduction.
 That is $6,500 for joint filers and $3,250 for all other filers.
 For filers claiming the standard deduction, additional deductions of $2,500 may be claimed if either they or their spouse is 65 or older or blind.